littleosbook/littleosbook/page_frame_allocation.md

 to `sbrk`/`brk`,and directly ask the page frame allocator for the page frames, and the paging system to map them in.

-This can be done quick and dirty.
-A real implementation should also give back page frames to the page frame allocator on `free`, whenever sufficiently large blocks are freed.
+A correct implementation should also give back page frames to the page frame allocator on `free`, whenever sufficiently large blocks are freed.